GSA-TTS/identity-handbook/_articles/incident-response-guide.md

 This document outlines Login.gov’s process for responding to incidents.
 It outlines roles and responsibilities during and after incidents, and it lays out the steps we’ll take to resolve them.

-The complete [Login.gov Incident Response Plan](https://docs.google.com/document/d/1KxV9jSY3VvckX01Q3UnqjfxFpGO33bMY4Rvx0ovBZqc/) is avaliable on Google Drive and is provided as a part of our FedRAMP ATO Package.
+The complete [Login.gov Incident Response Plan](https://docs.google.com/document/d/1KxV9jSY3VvckX01Q3UnqjfxFpGO33bMY4Rvx0ovBZqc/) is available on Google Drive and is provided as a part of our FedRAMP ATO Package.

 ## Contents